 WELCOME TO PARENTHOOD!

 Ask, Listen, Lead: What does support from you look like to your partner?
-Even if she seems to be managing it all, ask her about specific ways you can help.
-She really needs time to recover and you may too.
+Even if they seem to be managing it all, ask about specific ways you can help.
+They need time to recover and you may too.
 Caring for a newborn is hard.
-Perhaps taking the lead on chores, childcare for other children or reaching out to close family and friends to ask for support will help lift the burden on both of you.
+Perhaps taking the lead on chores, childcare for other children, or reaching out to close family and friends to ask for support will help lift the burden on both of you.

 The Gift of Time: Feeding, holding, and caring for a baby takes up a lot of time.
 Talk about the best balance for your family, for now, so everyone has a little space to take care of themselves.
-Perhaps she is the lead on infant care during the night and you can take the early evenings and mornings shift so she can sleep.
-Be ready to hold the baby so she can shower.
-Take some to-do’s off her list.
+Make a plan for how you’ll both feel supported.
+Be ready to hold the baby so she can shower or sleep.
+Be aware of the errands that are appreciated around the house – like a restocked fridge, a clean sink or a made bed.
 You can offer to be gatekeeper for visitors as well – find out what times she might like visitors, and what each visitor can bring or do to make your lives easier.
 If you have other children, taking them out to play or for activities may be just the thing needed.

-Emotional Support: A lot is happening to her body and mind postpartum.
-Women are so strong – and it’s good to feel seen.
+Mental & Emotional Support: A lot is happening to their body and mind postpartum.
 With so much focus on caring for the baby, mothers need to be cared for too.
 Openly talking about her well-being and actively listen.
-Be gentle on her.
-Consider ways to surprise her or make her smile.
-Ask if she would like you to be in touch when you are not together, such as with texts.
-Learn about perinatal anxiety and mood disorders here.
-You know her the best.
+Be gentle with each other.
+Be on the lookout for signs of postpartum depression or anxiety, and encourage seeking professional help if needed.
+Sometimes, simply being there, offering a listening ear, or giving your partner some alone time can be incredibly supportive Learn about perinatal anxiety and mood disorders here.
 It can be hard to know what is part of normal postpartum recovery and what’s too much – if you’re not sure, encourage her to reach out to her health team.
 Be her person, to help her feel better.
+Sometimes the acknowledgment and appreciation can do wonders for the small victories in new parenthood!

 Financial Support: Know your rights for parental leave, insurance coverage, programs/benefits that may be available to one or both of you through your employer, school, or groups like a faith community.
 If you haven’t already, discuss budgets and bill-paying together.
 Your family may have the chance to do your taxes differently after a baby is born and you may qualify for different services too.
 If you are short on diapers a local diaper bank might help.
 Money stress is very hard and the birth of a baby is financially tough for many families.
 You are not alone.

-Get Support for You Too: In a society where mothers’ rights and well-being are often overlooked, partners may be pushed to the side even more.
+Get Support for You: In a society where mothers’ rights and well-being are often overlooked, partners may be pushed to the side even more.
 No one sleeps very well in a house with a newborn.
 Partners can feel anxious, exhausted, and stressed while also trying to look strong.
-Talk to your friends too and if you are feeling unwell or down you deserve to get help too.
+If you are feeling unwell or down you deserve to get help too.

 Watch Intimacy and Sex After Childbirth.